designisO/Worde2/README.md

 ### Overview

 In this project I was able to create a simple text edito called Worde2.
 The text editor was created using PyQT5 library which is more than a GUI toolkit.
 The design of the GUI has a Windows 98 theme for the retro feel and look.
-Options of "Open", "Save", "Save As", "Close" and "About" features are in working function as well.
+Options of "Open", "Save", "Save As", "Close" and "About" features are in working condition.

 ### Dependencies